1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ## Disassambling the Printhead

+Disassambling the printhead isn't really complicated.
+Just make sure you're careful and put the screws in a place and order that makes it easy for you to reassamble everything later.
+The following steps are just a rough guide through so that you know what you'll be confrontated with.

+!!! warning

-If you need to disassamble the printhead for e.g. changing the hotend, you need to unload the filament first.
-Then take off the plastic cover: unscrew the hexagon socket screws at the back and release the plastic clip at each side - be careful not to break them.
+    If you need to disassamble the printhead for e.g. changing the hotend, unload the filament first!

 ### Go